 After that, the barn door was wide open and several other peripheral manufacturers jumped in with their own flavours (in addition to the community focused on more conventional general purpose 68K boards which were not specifically advertised as clones and usually required modification).
 While none of them were widely distributed or heavily used, they were enough to attract attention from the guys in the OC; unsurprisingly, they were very displeased with the clone manufacturers and even more so with the Alpha Micro User Society when advertisements for the clones appeared in their newsletter.
 Lawsuits flew with at least one audacious target (d/soft) suing back in 1987, but Alpha Micro ultimately could not sustain such multi-fronted legal battles with its own finances to worry about and the gradual erosion of its marketshare caused the clones to fade away just as surely as the rest of the ecosystem.

-As a hobbyist with a day job unrelated to computers, my Eagle is purely "just for fun."
-Since it has AlphaTCP loaded on it, I use it as a webserver and for playing with (when did a hobby have to be practical, anyway?), connected into my backbone via its Ethernet.
+As a hobbyist with a day job unrelated to computers, my flock of Eagles is purely "just for fun."
+Since my main Eagle 300 has AlphaTCP loaded on it, I use it as the webserver for this site and for playing with (when did a hobby have to be practical, anyway?), connected into my backbone via its Ethernet.

 The larger 68K-based Alpha Micros do appear on auction sites and in the wild, though infrequently.
 The most common model is the AM-1000 and its relatives, simply because so many of them were made, and all of them will run AMOS all the way up to 2.3a (the last supported version on native 68K systems).
 Early units should be inspected carefully since their hard drives often took a beating when they were decommissioned.
 Later and upgraded systems include an Ethernet port (either AUI or 10bT) and are especially desireable to the modern user.
-Make sure enough serial ports are installed, because finding additional cards is usually difficult.
+Make sure it has all the options you want (especially network and serial ports) because finding additional cards is usually difficult.
 Serial ports may not act like "PC" ports: some help with conversion is on the Primer to AMOS page.

 Of course, the Alpha Micro marketing staff would have been remiss not to use the obvious AM/PM pun to emphasize "24 hour reliability!"
 And then there was Alpha Micro Products ...